-The regular meeting of the Board of Supervisors of the Miromar Lakes Community Development District will be held on Thursday, December 9, 2021, at 2:00 P.M. in the Library at the Beach Clubhouse, 18061 Miromar Lakes Parkway, Miromar Lakes, Florida 33913.
+The Regular Meeting of the Board of Supervisors of Miromar Lakes Community Development District was held on Thursday, November 11, 2021, at 2:00 p.m. at the Library in the Beach Clubhouse, 18061 Miromar Lakes Parkway, Miromar Lakes, Florida 33913.